Combining (second-order) graph-based and headed-span-based projective dependency parsing: Parsing

-so that we can decrease the inference time complexity from $O(n^4)$ to $O(n^3)$ by modifying the Eisner algorithm.
-The axiom items are $\tikz[baseline=-10pt]{\righttrianglee[0.6][0.4]{i}{i+1}{}}$ and $\tikz[baseline=-10pt]{\lefttrianglee[0.6][0.4]{i}{i+1}{}}$ with initial score 0 and the deduction rules are shown at the first two rows of Figure \ref{fig:algo2}.
-Similar to the discussion in the previous section, the origin Eisner algorithm does not distinguish the ``finished'' complete span and ``unfinished'' complete span.
-A ``unfinished'' complete span can absorb another complete span to form a larger incomplete span, while a ``finished'' complete span has no more child in the given direction and thus cannot expand anymore.
-We introduce new rules \texttt{L-FINISH} and \texttt{R-FINISH} to incorporate the left or right span boundary score respectively, and other rules are adjusted accordingly.
+and modify the Eisner algorithm accordingly.
+The axiom items are $\tikz[baseline=-10pt]{\righttrianglee[0.6][0.4]{i}{i}{}}$ and $\tikz[baseline=-10pt]{\lefttrianglee[0.6][0.4]{i}{i}{}}$ with initial score 0 and the deduction rules are shown in the first two rows of Fig. \ref{fig:algo2}.
+Similar to the case in the previous subsection, the original Eisner algorithm does not distinguish between ``finished'' complete spans and ``unfinished'' complete spans.
+An ``unfinished'' complete span can absorb another complete span to form a larger incomplete span, while a ``finished'' complete span has no more child in the given direction and thus cannot expand anymore.
+We introduce new rules \texttt{L-FINISH} and \texttt{R-FINISH} to incorporate the left or right span boundary scores respectively, and adjust other rules accordingly.